 The 7 1/2" #1122 Carrousel is a unique and fascinating design that appeals to young and old alike.
 The classic, festive design captures the American tradition of county fairs and pleasure parks.
 Turn the Carrousel on its rotating base and the three engraved merry-go-round steeds seem to move up and down on the poles--thanks to the prismatic reflections in the glass.
 Properly signed and in excellent condition with sterling silver flag flying over the big top!!!
 Red leather case included.

 Introduced in 1993, the 8 1/2" wide #1159 bronze Lighthouse is poised at the edge of a rocky peninsula as it lights a sea of glass with a brilliant beacon guiding each vessel to safe harbor.
 Symbolically, it is a most appropriate gift for the leader or mentor who has served as a beacon in guiding others through life's challenges.
 Properly signed and in excellent condition.
-No red case.
+Steuben fitted box--not red case.